The Pope Must Die: Plot

-The plot is predicated on the Vatican being controlled by the Mafia boss Vittorio Corelli.
-The movie opens with the death of the previous Pope followed by a deadlocked conclave that lasts for 25 days.
-The conclave is ended by the Mafia's tame Cardinal Rocco, who successfully persuades the College of Cardinals to elect in absentia the Mafia's favoured candidate to the papacy, Albini (Janez Vajevec), a priest in the service of the Mafia, whom Rocco passes off as an absent "Cardinal Albini".
+The death of the previous Pope is followed by a conclave deadlocked for 25 days, until the Mafia's tame Cardinal Rocco persuades the College of Cardinals to elect in absentia the Mafia's favoured candidate, Albini (Janez Vajevec), whose absence Rocco passes off as him working tirelessly for environmental concerns.

-Unfortunately for the Mafia, the secretary of the College of Cardinals Fr.
-Rookie is hard of hearing, and while recording the official results of the election, he misheard the pope-elect's name and instead of writing "Cardinal Albini" he writes down "Cardinal Albinizi" and "Albinizi" happens to be the surname of an honest parish priest, C. David "Dave" Albinizi.
-As a result, Fr.
-Albinizi becomes Pope and takes the name of Pope David I. Father Albinizi is an unorthodox priest, interested in cars, women and Rock and Roll.
-However, his interests in those are rather benign and not overly carnal.
-Prior to his ascent to the papacy, Albinizi had been a priest in an Italian orphanage, where he took a genuine interest in the children's welfare and wished them to grow up enjoying the gospel, as opposed to the curmedgeonly nuns who believe misery is deserved.
-Inside the Vatican, the Pope gets along with Bish, a priest in charge of coordinating the pope's security and an unnamed nun (Mirta Zecevic) assigned to bring him his meals.
-The pope initially considers abdicating due to a failed assassination attempt against him but is convinced by the nun to stay.
-As the plot develops, one of the journalists at the press conference asks the Pope to explain the corruption inside the Vatican bank.
-The Pope demands to see the Vatican accounts.
-Bish had previously received a disk upon the previous pope's death containing information about the financial irregularities and when Pope David looks into the Vatican accounts, Bish gives the disk to the pope.
-With Bish's help, the Pope discovers the gun-smuggling and stolen merchandise operations, and confronts Cardinal Rocco.
-Albinizi immediately has Rocco defrocked as punishment and to help put an end to the corruption.
-In revenge, Rocco persuades his mafia backers to intensify the assassination efforts against Pope David.
+Fr.
+Rookie is hard of hearing and records the pope-elect as "Cardinal Albinizi".
+Cardinal David "Dave" Albinizi is an honest parish priest who becomes Pope and takes the name of Pope David I. He is an unorthodox priest, with a benign interest in cars, women and rock and roll.
+He had worked in an orphanage, where he took an interest in caring for the children and wished them to enjoy the gospel, as opposed to the curmudgeonly nuns who believed misery is deserved.
+Inside the Vatican, the Pope gets along with Bish, a priest in charge of coordinating his security, and with the nun assigned to bring his meals.
+He considers abdicating after a failed assassination attempt but is convinced by the nun to stay.
+After a journalist asks about corruption inside the Vatican bank the Pope demands to see the accounts.
+Upon the previous pope's death Bish had received a disk about the financial irregularities which he gives to the pope.
+The Pope discovers the gun-smuggling and stolen merchandise operations, and has Rocco defrocked.
+Rocco has his mafia backers intensify the efforts to assassinate Pope David.